Connect 6 LEDs using 3 microcontroller pins

 }

-Call this function at frequency when blinking of LEDs is not visible.
-It is better to use timer interrupt.
-Complete project code is here:
+Call this function at the frequency when blinking of LEDs is not visible.
+It is better to use the timer interrupt.

 So, in a sense, you would create 9 possible states of indication: 3 LEDs, each capable of showing 3 different colors.